 Echeveria 'Gorgon's Grotto'

-Echeveria 'Gorgon's Grotto' is a large Echeveria hybrid with multi-colored leaves with large pink caruncles.
-The leaves are silver-gray, burgundy to bronze-green and edged with wavy, crinkled, rose margins.
+Echeveria 'Gorgon's Grotto' is a succulent plant that forms large rosettes of multi-colored leaves with large pink caruncles.
 The rosettes are up to 10 inches (25 cm) tall and up to 12 inches (30 cm) in diameter.
+Leaves are silver-gray, burgundy to bronze-green, and edged with wavy crinkled rose-colored margins.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).